Icon-Newsletter

 Section 21 of R.A.
 10870 or the Philippine Credit Card Industry Regulation Law requires that a credit card issuer first inform its credit cardholder in writing about the endorsement before making an actual endorsement to a collection agency.
 You may also check the Credit Card Association of the Philippines (CCAP) website to verify the list of accredited collection agencies.[4]

-6. Can you still reach out to your lender if you can’t pay off your debt?
+👉 Can you reach out to your lender if you can’t pay off your debt?

-If you missed a due date or knew that you couldn’t pay your loan, be proactive and reach out to your lender immediately.
-In this new normal, many lenders—including banks, credit card issuers, lending companies, and financing companies—are still open to having modified payment plans with their borrowers experiencing financial hardship.
+Many lenders—including banks, credit card issuers, lending companies, and financing companies—are open to modifying payment plans for borrowers experiencing financial hardship.

 These revised payment plans may include the following: